 170-c.
 86 BCE

 Poet and scholar.
-Varro was his student and dedicated his work on the Latin alphabet to him (De Antiquitate Litterarum).
+Dramatic output seems to have equaled Ennius and Pacuvius combined (Duckworth 1952: 44).
+Varro dedicated his work on the Latin alphabet to him (De Antiquitate Litterarum).
 Works on stage history (Didascalia), stage practice (Pragmatica); Annales on Roman festivals, Parerga on agriculture (?), Praxidica on practical advice; love poems/Sotadici.
-Accius and the satirist Lucilius disagreed on spelling issues (Bonner 1977:209).
+Accius and the satirist Lucilius disagreed on spelling issues (Bonner 1977: 209).
 Accius held a prominent position in the collegium poetarum c.
-120 BCE.
+120 BCE (Boyle 2006: 111).
 2 titles of praetextae: Aeneadae sive Decius (“Children of Aeneas” or “Decius”), Brutus.
 45 titles of tragedies known, c.
 700 extant lines: Achilles, Aegisthus, Agamemnonidae (“Children of Agamemnon”), Alcestis, Alcmeo, Alphesiboea, Amphitryo, Andromeda, Antenoridae (“Children of Antenor”), Antigona, Armorum Iudicium (“The Award of the Arms”), Astyanax, Athamas, Atreus, Bacchae (“The Bacchanals”), Chrysippus, Clytaemnestra, Deiphobus, Diomedes, Epigoni (“The After-Born”), Epinausimache (“The Battle at the Ships”), Erigona, Eriphyla, Eurysaces, Hecuba, Hellenes (“The Greeks”), Io, Medea sive Argonautae (“Medea” or “The Argonauts”), Melanippus, Meleager, Minos sive Minotaurus (“Minos” or “The Minotaur”), Myrmidones (“The Myrmidons”), Neoptolemus, Nyctegresia (“The Night Alarm”), Oenomaus, Pelopidae (“Children of Pelops”), Philocteta sive Philocteta Lemnius (“Philocteta” or “Philocteta on Lemnos”), Phinidae (“The Children oF Phineus”), Phoenissae (“The Phoenician Women”), Prometheus, Stasiastae sive Tropaeum Liberi (“The Rebels” or “Liber’s Trophy”), Telephus, Tereus, Thebais (“A Tale of Thebes”), Troades (“Women of Troy”).
 His dramatic output seems to have equaled Ennius and Pacuvius combined.
 Boyle 2006:109-142.

 ?1st ½ 2nd c.
 BCE